Ernst Ludwig Kirchner: Davos, 1917-1938

-In 1921, there was a major display of Kirchner's work in Berlin; the reviews were favourable.
-Kirchner's father died on the 14 February.
-Kirchner visited Zurich at the beginning of May and met the dancer, Nina Hard, whom he invited back to Frauenkirch (despite Erna's objections).
+In 1921, there was a major display of Kirchner's work in Berlin and the reviews were favourable.
+Kirchner's father died on 14 February.
+Kirchner visited Zurich at the beginning of May and met the dancer, Nina Hard, whom he invited back to Frauenkirch despite Erna's objections.
 Nina Hard would become an important model for Kirchner and would be featured in many of his works.
 Kirchner began creating designs for carpets which were then woven by Lise Gujer.

 In 1923, Kirchner moved to the Wildboden house, writing in his diary: "Our new little house is a real joy to us.
 We shall live here comfortably and in great new order.
 This will really come to be a turning point of my life.
 Everything must be put in clear order and the little house furnished as simply and modestly as possible, while still being beautiful and intimate".
 The house looked over Frauenkirch and the Stafelalp on one side and on the other, Davos and Kirchner used these landscapes as subjects for many of his paintings.

 In 1925, Kirchner became close friends with fellow artist, Albert Müller and his family.
-Rot-Blau, a new art group based in Basle, was formed by Hermann Scherer, Albert Müller, Paul Camenisch and Hans Schiess, who all visited Kirchner and worked under his guidance.
-At the end of 1925, Kirchner returned to Germany and made his rounds to Frankfurt, Chemnitz (where his mother was living), and Berlin where he met with Karl Schmidt-Rottluff who wanted Kirchner to form a new artist's group; Kirchner politely refused.
+Rot-Blau, a new art group based in Basel, was formed by Hermann Scherer, Albert Müller, Paul Camenisch and Hans Schiess, who all visited Kirchner and worked under his guidance.
+At the end of 1925, Kirchner returned to Germany and made his rounds to Frankfurt, Chemnitz, where his mother was living, and Berlin where he met with Karl Schmidt-Rottluff who wanted Kirchner to form a new artist's group, but Kirchner politely refused.
 He then returned to Frauenkirch and wrote to Dr. Hageman on 26 March 1926: "Now I'm sitting quietly at home again and I'm happy to be able to work undisturbed.
 I made a lot of sketches of life in Germany and it was very intriguing to see life there.
 I was also glad to see the old pictures of Rembrandt, Dürer, etc. again and to have the confirmation and encouragement they gave me.
 As for the moderns, I saw damned little that gripped me".
-In December 1926, Kirchner's close friend, Albert Müller, died of typhus along with his wife, Anni Müller.
+In December 1926, Kirchner's close friend, Albert Müller, died of typhoid fever along with his wife, Anni Müller.
 In 1927, Kirchner organized a memorial exhibition for Albert Müller at the Kunsthalle Basel.
-There was a major exhibition of Kirchner's work at the schoolhouse in Davos; the reviews were positive.
+There was a major exhibition of Kirchner's work at the schoolhouse in Davos with positive reviews.